definitely-not-a-furry/e621-client/README.md

 - settings i.e. safe mode, page length (amount of posts visible on one page) and blacklists

 ## limitations
-There are some thing the API can't do yet, and thus can't be implemented.
+There are some things the API can't do yet, and thus can't be implemented.
 These include, but are not limited to:
 - Commenting
 - Reading comments
 - Voting on comments